sndpwrites/100-days-of-code/log.md

 **Today's Progress:** Setup apache2 server with success.
 Learning to setup mail server using postfix.
 Learnt about sysv-rc-conf as a backend tool for start/stop processes.

 **Thoughts:**

+### Day 38: January 31, 2018

+**Today's Progress:** Finally finished setting up postfix with dovecot.
+Still need to register for a FQDN for a functioning mail server.
+Also, setup private git repo to practice programming across machine and pi.

+**Thoughts:** Will start working on web scraping for data collection.
+Thinking of gathering enough data to practice visualisation and data analytics.